-provides the organizational structure and procedures for preparing for and responding to discharges of oil and hazardous substances on both water and land.
+Coast Guard is the vice-chair of these teams.
+The National Contingency Plan (NCP) provides the organizational structure and procedures for preparing for and responding to discharges of oil and hazardous substances on both water and land.

 USCG responsibilities can be divided into two categories: (1) spill response and cleanup and (2) spill prevention/preparedness.
-The Coast Guard is the federal government's primary authority for responding to spills in maritime (or coastal) waters.7 As the primary response authority in maritime waters, the Coast Guard has the ultimate authority to ensure that a spill is effectively removed and that actions are taken to prevent further discharge from the source.
+As the primary response authority in maritime waters, the Coast Guard has the ultimate authority to ensure that a spill is effectively removed and that actions are taken to prevent further discharge from the source.
 During response operations, the Coast Guard coordinates the efforts of federal, state, and private parties.

 Preventing and preparing for spills is also a Coast Guard responsibility, and the Coast Guard's jurisdiction covers vessels; onshore, transportation-related facilities; and deepwater ports.
-Other federal agencies oversee other potential sources of spills (pipelines, offshore facilities).8 The Coast Guard's prevention/preparedness duties are based on international agreements, and on federal standards and regulations.
+Other federal agencies oversee other potential sources of spills (pipelines, offshore facilities).
+The Coast Guard's prevention/preparedness duties are based on international agreements, and on federal standards and regulations.
 The Coast Guard represents the United States at the International Maritime Organization (IMO), which, through treaties, sets international environmental and safety standards for vessels.
 Important treaties cover the following topics:

-- accidental and operational oil and chemical pollution;9 - the right of a coastal state to take measures on the high seas to prevent, mitigate, or eliminate danger to its coastline from pollution by oil;10 - a global, cooperative framework for combating major incidents or threats of marine pollution from oil and hazardous and noxious substances;11 and - pollution from the dumping of wastes and other materials.12
+- accidental and operational oil and chemical pollution; - the right of a coastal state to take measures on the high seas to prevent, mitigate, or eliminate danger to its coastline from pollution by oil; - a global, cooperative framework for combating major incidents or threats of marine pollution from oil and hazardous and noxious substances; and - pollution from the dumping of wastes and other materials.